Incorporation process

 Public limited liability company (Société anonyme or S.A.)

-An S.A. can also be incorporated by means of a contribution in kind (or a mix of cash and kind), the value of such contribution having to be certified by an external auditor (réviseur d’entreprise agréé) to the Luxembourg notary.
+An S.A. may also be incorporated by means of a contribution in kind (or a mix of cash and kind), the value of such contribution certified by an external auditor (réviseur d’entreprise agréé) designated by the founding shareholder(s) to the Luxembourg notary.

-However, no report of an external auditor will be required if at least 90% of the share capital to be issued is paid by contribution(s) in kind, under to the following conditions:
+However, no report of an external auditor will be required if at least 90 percent of the share capital to be issued is paid by contribution(s) in kind, under the following conditions:

-- The founders must agree to waive the issuance of the report;
+• The founding shareholders must agree to waive the issuance of the report

-- The contributing companies must allocate to a blocked reserve for three years (starting from the publication of the first financial year accounts) a sum equal to the nominal value or the nominal amount of the shares (issued against the contribution(s) in kind).
+• The contributing companies must allocate to a blocked reserve for 3 years (starting from the publication of the first financial year accounts) a sum equal to the nominal value or the nominal amount of the shares (issued against the contribution(s) in kind).

 An S.A. exists as from the date of its incorporation meeting.